 Where you see one dolphin in Port A, you’re likely to see more.
-This is because dolphins, especially bottlenose dolphins, tend to live pods of 10-30.
+This is because dolphins, especially bottlenose dolphins, tend to live in pods of 10-30.

-One of the dolphins most associated traits is their emission of clicking sounds, squeaks, and whistles as a way of communication, travel, and protection from prey.
+One of the dolphins’ most associated traits is their emission of clicking sounds, squeaks, and whistles to communicate, travel, and protect from prey.

 And don’t underestimate the bottlenose dolphin one bit because they are brilliant and capable of being trained and sharing knowledge with other dolphins.
 This ranks dolphins right up there with us humans and not far behind apes.

 Because of this acute acumen, countless militaries have trained dolphins for aquatic search.
 This is one reason dolphins were chosen for aquarium and tv shows such as Flipper.

 But one of the things local fisherman and angular may experience when encountered by dolphins is their cooperation in misguiding and driving fish into the nets with their intelligent use of sound and speed, making the fisherman’s job easier.